jWebTools: open-source project

 Html

-Html (defined in ooHtml.tcl) provides the <html> tag.
-The Html constructor takes arguments "-head" and "-body" with values of TclOO objects that render the expanded head and body elements of the web page.
+Html (defined in oo.html.tcl) provides the <html> tag.
+The Html constructor expects its $nxargs variable to have lists of TclOO objects that write out the head and body elements of the web page.

-Like all element classes in jWebTools, Html has a "write" method.
-In Html, calling "write" outputs everything in <html> to the file specified in the constructor's -filename argument which by default is the name of the class derived from Html.
+Like all element classes in oowebtools, Html inherits the "write" method.
+In Html, calling "write" outputs everything in <html> to the file specified in the file descriptor fed to write, or previously handed to the html object constructor.

 -